 - Avoid Sugar – Refined sugar, honey, artificial sweetener, coconut sugar – it’s all sugar and not good for your body.
 Too much of any of it is bad for you and will cause your body to store fat.
 The less you eat it, the less you’ll crave it.

-- Limit Dairy – Dairy is typically hard for most people to digest and not ideal for gut health.
-Many people make an exception for plain Greek Yogurt due to it’s high protein, low sugar, and probiotics.
+- Limit Dairy – Dairy is typically hard for most people to digest, bad for gut health, and high in calories.

 - Shop the outside edges of the store – that’s where the fruits, vegetables, fish, chicken, eggs, etc are found.